-&lt;sup>1 Authorizing official depends on value of PRF: <\$5K level 1, \$5-\$25k 2 approvals of which 1 is level 2, > \$25k CR see for example Map of Authority.
+1 Authorizing official depends on value of PRF: <\$5K level 1, \$5-\$25k 2 approvals of which 1 is level 2, > \$25k CR see for example Map of Authority.
 See CRS Procurement Manual for more details.

-- 5. The Project Manager to lead requisition of quotations in coordination with the Procurement Official. - Procurement Official and Project Manager gathers vendor information through the use of the Sample Market Assessment & Price Survey Form.
+- 5. The Project Manager to lead requisition of quotations in coordination with the Procurement Official. - Procurement Official and Project Manager gathers vendor information2 through the use of the Sample Market Assessment & Price Survey Form.
 The Procurement Official raises bids through the Bid Request Form and uses Vendor Comparison form to collate information and compare vendors. - 7.
 The CR or delegate can form purchase committee using program and/or procurement staff.
 This is often very useful for voucher programming since markets are often remote.
 The composition of purchase committee to be approved by CR or designee. - 8.
 Project Staff or Purchase Committee to collect vendor information and prices. - 9.
 "Bid" committee meeting to compare vendor information and vendors and conduct vendor selection.
 Selection is done based on vendor criteria outlined in the PRF focusing on types of materials, price, willingness to participate in voucher program, stocks available and ability to restock etc. - 10.
 CR (or designee) to review and approve proposed vendors. - 11.
-Administration Staff with input from Project Staff to draft a contract template for vendors with agreed specifications and selling prices per item and the conditions related to the implementation of the voucher methodology such as the number of beneficiaries, the free or restricted vendor choice by beneficiaries, reporting requirements and invoicing process etc. N.B.
-CRS does not issue a purchase order when beneficiaries can select from multiple vendors since the quantity to be bought from 1 vendor is not fixed.
-In cases where a single vendor is selected a PO could be considered but a contract would allow more flexibility. - 12.
-CR (or designee/Head of Operations) to review and approve contract template in line with regional contract review process (in some cases, a review by CRS Lawyer may be necessary). - 13.
-Country Representative to sign 2 copies of contact with selected vendors (CR or delegate signs). - 14.
+The Head of Operations/Operations Manager in collaboration with the DRD Operations should liaise with the Office of General Council (OGC) to draft a vendor contract for the specific program.
+A contract will be required when working with a Financial Service Provider (FSP), such as a bank, mobile money provider or Western Union.
+A different style vendor contract will be necessary when working with vendors in the market, such as local vendors selling NFIs, rice, lentils, spaghetti, etc. Under both situations it will be important for the Senior Operations Staff to liaise with OGC. - 12.
+Country Representative to sign 2 copies of contact with selected vendors (CR or delegate signs). - 13.
 Project staff explain the content of the contract in detail with each vendor before getting it signed by the selected vendor (this can be done following a vendor's training session).